tzaffi/receipt_maker/README.md

 ## GOAL: Allow easy creation of gigster receipts with signatures.

-I.e. your child's tutor comes, you pay them $60, then they sign a receipt attesting to the fact that you paid them $60 which you can save for your records. bash-3.2$
+E.g. your child's tutor comes, you pay them $60, then they sign a receipt attesting to the fact that you paid them $60 which you can save for your records.